European stock traders place their successful bets in the dark | ExBulletin

 The move to obscurity has alarmed some traditional European exchanges, which are pushing for tighter controls on these rival sites, saying they hamper transparency.

-German Deutsche Boerse said dark pool trading could negatively impact price discovery, when it comes to smaller orders, and this would end up increasing transaction costs for issuers. and investors.
+Germanys Deutsche Boerse said dark pool trading could have a negative impact on price discovery, when it comes to smaller orders, and this would end up increasing transaction costs for issuers and traders. investors.

 European regulators are also concerned.
-With MiFID II in 2018, they decided that only 8% of a stock’s average trade volume can be processed through dark pools and set minimum limits for the size of each trade that can exclude anything but the biggest fish. .
+With MiFID II in 2018, they decided that only 8% of an average share trading volume could be traded through dark pools and set minimum limits for the size of each trade that can exclude anything but the biggest. fish.

-Yet the LSE’s dark pool has become an important source of income since Britain’s decoupling from the EU and its rules.
+Yet the LSE dark pool has become an important source of income since Britain’s decoupling from the EU and its rules.

 Block trading activity received a boost in December when UK regulators, now competing with the continent for investments, said international investors would be allowed to trade near unlimited amounts of shares in the country. .

 Euronext told Reuters it was taking a different path.
-Rather than compete with existing players more focused on large cap stocks, he said he would launch a block trading platform for small and mid caps, which he called “underserved and neglected “in European trade as a whole.
+Rather than compete with existing players more focused on large cap stocks, he said he will launch a block trading platform for small and mid caps, which he called underserved and neglected. in European trade as a whole.

-“In the next few months, I can’t give a date yet, we’re just integrating an offer to clients, we’re going to launch something called Euronext Block,” said Simon Gallagher, head of cash equities and derivatives at Euronext. .
+Over the next few months I can’t give a date yet, I was just offering a welcome offer to clients, I was going to launch something called Euronext Block, said Simon Gallagher, Head of Equities and Derivatives cash at Euronext.

 BLOCKBUSTER SAVINGS?